Abhaybsingh19w33/SAP/OData/16 Concurrency handling using ETag with timestamp field.md

 ![alt text](image-242.png)

-4. Double-click on the Entity Customer and add the field name ‘Changetime‘ in the ETag field.
+4. Double-click on the Entity Customer and add the field name 'Changetime' in the ETag field.

 ![alt text](image-243.png)